alexanderpalsson/katacoda-scenarios/qlik-corectl/step7.md

 <details> <summary>Show solution</summary>
 <p>

 We already have the load scripts for both this files ready so we just merge both script files to one.
-Lets append the Movies loadscript to the webscript.qvs:
+Lets append the Movies loadscript to the `webscript.qvs`{{open}}:

 <pre class="file" data-filename="webload.qvs" data-target="append">
 Movies: